-In our extensive research of the keto and carnivore WOE we’ve learned a lot about anti-nutrients and their role in chronic inflammation and autoimmune conditions.
-I was also shocked to learn about the history of nutrition recommendations by following the research of Nina Teicolz & Gary Taubes, and how there is a huge plant-based agenda behind our current recommendations from listening to the experience of Gary Fettke and Tim Noakes.
+In our extensive research of the keto and carnivore WOE, we’ve learned a lot about anti-nutrients and their role in chronic inflammation and autoimmune conditions.
+I was also shocked to learn about the history of nutrition recommendations by following the research of Nina Teicolz & Gary Taubes and how there is a huge plant-based agenda behind our current recommendations from listening to the experience of Gary Fettke and Tim Noakes.

-I wasn’t currently practicing as a dietitian anyway and didn’t feel like my registration was serving me anymore so I decided to resign.
-Afterall I’ve still had 10 years of nutritional coaching experience with clients and all of my knowledge or my nutrition degree couldn’t be taken away.
+I wasn’t currently practicing as a dietitian anyway and didn’t feel like my registration was serving me anymore, so I decided to resign.
+After all, I’ve still had ten years of nutritional coaching experience with clients, and all of my knowledge or my nutrition degree couldn’t be taken away.

-Looking back there were so many things I didn’t understand.
-I remember doing a clinical case study in school and I was marked down for the meal plan I made for my patient because it was “too healthy” in fear that he wouldn’t comply.
+Looking back, there were so many things I didn’t understand.
+I remember doing a clinical case study in school, and I was marked down for the meal plan I made for my patient because it was “too healthy” in fear that he wouldn’t comply.
 This patient was sick and in the hospital with a serious condition clearly caused by a poor diet.

 But does that mean you can still have it daily?
-What if some of us need to be a little more extreme with our diets because we have extreme conditions and don’t want to resort to something even more extreme like taking medication long-term, surgery, or suffering in misery.
+What if some of us need to be a little more extreme with our diets because we have extreme conditions and don’t want to resort to something even more extreme like taking long-term medication, surgery, or suffering in misery?

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.